apache/fury-site/docs/specification/xlang_implementation_guide.md

 registration API, not a public global registry or a second unrelated registration API family.

+### Dart External Structural Serializers

+Dart external-type serialization extends `ForyStruct` with an optional compile-time `target` and named generative `constructor`.
+The annotated `abstract final` class is a schema declaration only.
+It has no runtime value or registration identity.

+The generator must analyze ordinary and external structs through one struct model and one emitter.
+Private generated symbol names come from the declaration name.
+Every runtime type position uses the target type: `Serializer<Target>`, `GeneratedStructSchema<Target>`, read and write signatures, constructor calls, schema `type`, and generated-module dispatch.

+For each declaration field, resolve an accessible target getter with the same name and exact instantiated Dart type.
+Constructor parameters and any post-construction setter must also match exactly.
+A public named generative constructor is selected only when the annotation names it.
+Factory constructors, abstract targets, open target types, and constructor-based reference-tracked paths back to the target are rejected during generation.
+The recursive check includes target elements, keys, and values nested in the supported list, set, and map field metadata.

+Generated code reads getters and invokes target constructors or setters directly.
+It must not allocate the declaration, copy values through an intermediate object, invoke runtime callbacks, perform member-name lookup, or branch on whether the struct is external.
+The existing generated struct, registration, resolver, field, collection, map, compatible-read, and reference paths remain the only runtime paths.

+Registration is keyed by `Target` through the generated module and the existing generated registration API.
+Direct roots, generated fields, dynamic values, and recursive collection/map children resolve the same target registration.
+Dart root collections retain their existing untyped outer runtime shapes.

 ## Directory Layout

 Under each Dart package `lib/` tree, only one nested source layer is allowed.